Wolox/tech-guides/iOS/docs/kickoff/README.md

 When the script asks for xCode, Swiftlint and Carthage versions use the values you searched for above.

-When asked if you want to bootstrap the project select `y`.

 #### Bootstrapping project

 Bootstraping the project will install every necessary dependency to build the project.